 - Kualoa Ranch

 - Punchbowl National Memorial Cemetery

 - Shop at the Aloha Stadium Swapmeet

-Some of these are free family things to do on Oahu, while most cost money to participate in.
-Be sure to take a look at the Oahu Go Pass since many of the activities listed here are included in it.
+Some of these family activities on Oahu are free, but most cost money.
+Check out the Oahu Go Pass, which includes many of the activities listed here.
 You can definitely save some money by purchasing the pass and making reservations before you go.